Liberal Party of Australia: Northern Territory

+Australian Capital Territory

 ACT Chief Minister Kate Carnell (1995–1998), was the first Liberal woman to lead a State or Territory and first woman to lead any party from Opposition into Government.

 ACT Opposition Leader Elizabeth Lee (2020–2024), the first Asian-Australian to lead major party.

 While Labor won government in the Australian Capital Territory's inaugural election in 1989, the Liberals Trevor Kaine became the first male Chief Minister of the ACT after a vote of no-confidence in the Follett Government in December 1989, but lost the office by the same means, when Rosemary Follett returned in 1991.

 In winning the 1995 election, Liberal Kate Carnell became the first woman to lead any party from Opposition to Government in Australian history, serving as Chief Minister of the ACT from 1995 to 1998, succeeded by Liberal Gary Humphries who kept the party in office until 2000.

 The Liberals have remained out of office in the Australian Capital Territory since Gary Humphries' loss in 2000.
 In 2016 while the Federal Liberals narrowly won re-election in July 2016, the Canberra Liberals lost their fifth election in a row.
 Elizabeth Lee, a Korean-Australian, won the leadership of the ACT Liberals in 2020, becoming the first Australian of Asian background to lead a major party.
 Lee led the party to defeat in the 2024 ACT election.

 The Liberal Party does not officially contest most local government elections, although many members do run for office in local government as independents.
 An exception is the Brisbane City Council, where both Sallyanne Atkinson and Campbell Newman have been elected Lord Mayor of Brisbane.